MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ## BIOS

-**Legacy BIOS**<div align="justify">Legacy Boot refers to the boot process used by the BIOS firmware to initialize hardware devices.
-The Legacy boot contains a selection of installed devices that get initialized as the computer performs the **Post-Test** during the boot process.
-The legacy boot will check for all connected devices for the Master Boot Record (MBR), usually in the first sector of a disk.
-When it can’t find a bootloader in the devices, Legacy switches to the next device in the list and keeps repeating this process until it finds a boot-loader, or if not, returns an error.</div>
+**Legacy BIOS**<div align="justify">Legacy Boot refers to the BIOS firmware's boot mechanism for initialising hardware devices.
+As the computer executes the Post-Test during the boot process, the Legacy boot has a selection of installed devices that are initialised.
+The legacy boot will look for the Master Boot Record (MBR), which is normally found in the first sector of a disc, on all connected devices.
+When Legacy is unable to locate a bootloader among the devices, it moves on to the next device in the list and repeats the procedure until it locates a bootloader or returns an error.</div>

 </br>

 **Modern BIOS (UEFI)**<div align="justify">
-UEFI, or Unified Extensible Firmware Interface, is a modern way of handling the boot process.
-UEFI is similar to Legacy, but the boot data is stored in a .efi file rather than the firmware.
-Most UEFIs can be entered by a special key.
-Below is common key used for certain motherboard manufacturer:</div>
+The Unified Extensible Firmware Interface, or UEFI, is a new approach to the boot process.
+UEFI is identical to Legacy, however instead of firmware, the boot data is kept in an.efi file.
+A unique key is required to access most UEFIs.
+A common key for certain motherboard manufacturers is listed below:</div>

 | **MANUFACTURER** | **BIOS KEY** | **MANUFACTURER** | **BIOS KEY** |
 | ---------------- | ------------ | ---------------- | ------------ |